mat-1/matscan/README.md

 It is assumed that you know the basics of server scanning.
 Otherwise, I recommend reading the [masscan readme](https://github.com/robertdavidgraham/masscan/blob/master/README.md) and [documentation](https://github.com/robertdavidgraham/masscan/blob/master/doc/masscan.8.markdown).
 Also be aware that matscan only supports Linux, but you probably shouldn't be running it at home anyways.

-Rename `config.toml.example` to `config.toml` and fill in the fields.
+Rename `example-config.toml` to `config.toml` and fill in the fields.

 You'll also have to make a MongoDB database called `mcscanner` with two collections called `servers` and `bad_servers`.
 You should add a unique index for `addr+port` and a normal index for `timestamp` in the `servers` collection.